• Home

 Sometimes people want something planned for their own group.....and that's great!!
 As long as there is availability on the calendar, Ledra may be able to work something out for you.

 For example, NCPW has planned a number of small group workshops to Glacier NP/Montana, the Southwest canyons, the Tetons and more.....and sometimes with very little lead time!
-If you would like to do a small group workshop to a particular place at a particular time of year.....give Ledra a call!!
+If you would like to do a small group workshop to a particular place at a particular time of year.....make the request and let's see what we can do!

 arches national park, group picture, photography workshop